 Wireless LAN is built in, and you also get NFC and Bluetooth.
 When paired with the PlayMemories Mobile App you will be able to acquire location data, which can then be recorded on still images.

 There are also headphone and microphone connectors, and micro a HDMI output.

 11. Custom Menu

 The a7 III now gets the same improved menu as you’ll find on the a7R III.
 This allows you to register up to 30 frequently used items on the new “My Menu” for instant recall, allowing you to create and customise an optimal menu for your own convenience.
 The a7 III has primary menus reorganized for easier searching, with group names and page numbers at the top of the displays.

-From the spec sheet alone, the a7 III is a camera that offers significant improvements over the a7 II.
+The Sony a7 III is a camera that offers significant improvements over the a7 II.
 Many of the improvements that people have been asking for are now here and more!
-I’m fortunate to own the a7 III, a7R III, and a9, and I really am blown away by just how close this camera comes to its much more expensive siblings.
+I’m fortunate to own the a7 III, a7R III and a9, and I really am blown away by just how close this camera comes to its much more expensive siblings.

 Sure, it doesn’t offer the high resolution capabilities of the a7R II or III, but not everyone wants or needs 42.4-megapixels.
 Even for landscapes 24.2 megapixels is plenty for most people.
-If you shoots sports professionally, then the a9 with its anti-distortion shutter, 20fps and much larger buffer is probably still going to be your first choice if you have the money to burn, but the a7 III will still be very capable of freezing any action you put in front of it.
+If you shoots sports professionally then the a9 with its anti-distortion shutter, 20fps and much larger buffer is probably still going to be your first choice if you have the money to burn, but the a7 III is still very capable of freezing any action you put in front of it.

 If you are considering taking your first steps into the world of full frame photography, then the a7 III is a camera that you will seriously want to consider.
 And if you already own the a7 II you probably already know whether you will be making the upgrade or not.